Brain Therapeutics: Disruptive Technologies and Opportunities

 Location: Eldorado Hotel & Spa, Santa Fe, NM, USA

-CNS disorders represent a major unmet medical need with an associated societal burden that is becoming unsustainable due to changing demographics (e.g., aging population).
-In response to these burdens, major investments in basic and translational research have been made by government and non-profit institutions world-wide.
-However, despite these efforts, pharmaceutical companies and equity investors continue to view brain therapeutics as a relatively risky area of investment.
-This Keystone Symposia conference aims to highlight breakthrough technologies and approaches to de-risk CNS-targeted therapies.
-More importantly, with the proposed agenda and invited speakers, an aim is to demonstrate how that integration of cross-disciplinary knowledge and approaches has the potential to overcome the contemporary challenges of CNS drug development.
-One of the unique features of this conference is that it brings together scientists from a range of disciplines, who rarely participate in the same meetings, in order to create an environment that can lead to disruptive innovation.
-Invited speakers will provide a general overview, as well as in-depth technical presentations, to engage the participants in numerous topics, such as disease biology-informed target selection, novel medicinal chemistry approaches, biomarkers, and clinical trial designs.
+CNS disorders represent a major unmet medical need.
+The associated societal burden is becoming unsustainable due to changing demographics (e.g., aging population).
+Despite major investments in basic and translational research by government and non-profit institutions world-wide, pharmaceutical companies and equity investors continue to view brain therapeutics as a relatively risky area of investment.
+This Keystone Symposia conference will highlight groundbreaking technologies and new approaches to de-risk CNS-targeted therapies and demonstrate how interdisciplinary integration has the potential to overcome the contemporary challenges of CNS drug development.
+One of the unique features of this conference is that it brings together a diversity of scientists, who rarely participate in the same meetings, in order to create an environment for disruptive innovation.
+Invited speakers will provide both general and technical presentations to engage participants in topics like disease biology-informed target selection, novel medicinal chemistry approaches, biomarkers, and clinical trial design.
 Advances in technologies such as genomics, imaging and brain delivery will be highlighted throughout.
-The speakers on the program represent public and private sectors, young and established scientists and world-wide geography.
-This conference aspires to create an interdisciplinary environment where new collaborations will form that could continue well beyond the conference itself and help address the unmet medical need of CNS disorders.
-Finally, this meeting is being paired with the Keystone Symposia conference on Cerebral Fluid Flow and Function: Lymphatics, Glymphatics and the Choroid Plexus.
+Our featured speakers hail from around the world and represent both public and private sector and young and established scientists.
+The aim of this conference is to create a space for collaboration that helps attendees address the unmet medical need of CNS disorders even after it has ended.
+Finally, this meeting will be paired with the Keystone Symposia conference on Cerebral Fluid Flow and Function: Lymphatics, Glymphatics and the Choroid Plexus.
 The goal of this paring is to stimulate cross-disciplinary thinking about CSF-based medicinal therapies.

 Abstract submission is now closed.
 Registered attendees may bring a poster onsite.
 Please contact our office at +1 800-253-0685; +1 970-262-1230 or email firstname.lastname@example.org if you are interested.